Welcome to the world of cheap travel.

 Get the Best Flight Deals

-But if you want the absolute cheapest domestic and international flight deals to Europe, Asia, South America, Australia, and Africa (plus Hawaii and Alaska), you need to upgrade to our Thrifty Traveler Premium service.
+But if you want the absolute cheapest domestic and international flight deals, you need to upgrade to our Thrifty Traveler Premium service.

-For just $45 a year, you’ll get 1-3 cheap international and domestic fares in your inbox every single day, saving you $250 to $500 or sometimes much more from the normal price.
+For just $49.99 a year, you’ll get instant alerts for cheap international and domestic fares to your email inbox, saving you $250 to $500 and sometimes much more from the normal price.
 Here’s a look at what you get with a Premium membership:

 - Immediate flight deal email alerts